 Natural rights are those which appertain to man in right of his existence.
 Of this kind are all the intellectual rights, or rights of the mind, and also all those rights of acting as an individual for his own comfort and happiness, which are not injurious to the natural rights of others.
 Civil rights are those which appertain to man in right of his being a member of society.
 Every civil right has for its foundation some natural right pre-existing in the individual, but to the enjoyment of which his individual power is not, in all cases, sufficiently competent...”
 (The Rights of Man)

 You will notice that this principle is even the basis of the entire existence of society itself, and of representative government in the first place.
 We do not have a fundamental natural right to someone else’s service, but we can legitimately hire someone, if you will, in aiding us to be better secure in our rights.
+Please notice that the associated privilege that comes as a result will also come with an associated duty.
 You will notice many examples, even in the Bill of Rights, of these civil privileges being so intricately tied towards an efficient exercise of fundamental rights.